-Subtask support depends on the tool you are using, while some tools support infinite levels of subtasks (e.g. Wrike) other doesn't support subtasks at all (e.g. Github).
+Subtask support depends on the tool you are using.
+While some tools support infinite levels of subtasks (e.g. Wrike) others don't support subtasks at all (e.g. Github).

 Wrike supports putting a subtask under multiple parent tasks.
 When replicated onto another tool supporting one-level deep subtasks, the subtask will be put under the highest ancestor task that is also part of the folder being synced.
 If the Wrike subtask doesn't have any parent/ancestor in the current project, the subtask will be replicated as a regular issue on the other tool.

 Converting a Subtask to a Task & Vice Versa